Post Rock District 4-H Events

 K-State Alpha of Clovia Open House

-Clovia is a 4-H Cooperative Leadership House located near Kansas State University in Manhattan.
-Alpha of Clovia is looking to connect with girls with any 4-H, FFA, or leadership experience in general.
-Living at Clovia is a great opportunity as it is one of the only ways to live off campus freshman year at K-State.
-It provides girls with a community of caring friends, accountability and fun.
-Clovia Open House is on April 26, 2025.
-More information to come!
+Clovia is a 4-H Cooperative Leadership House for girls located near KSU in Manhattan.
+Living at Clovia is a great opportunity as it is one of the only ways to live off campus freshman year.
+It provides a community of caring friends, leadership development, accountability and fun.
+Details about Open House on April 26 are at https://www.alphaofclovia.org.

 K-State Invitational Meat Judging Contest